jkumagai96/Marine_Habitat_protection/README.md

 | Seagrasses | UNEP-WCMC, Short FT (2020).
 Global distribution of seagrasses (version 7.0).
 Seventh update to the data layer used in Green and Short (2003).
 Cambridge (UK): UNEP-WCMC.
 Data DOI: https://doi.org/10.34892/x6r3-d211 | December 2020 | Version 7 |
 | Ocean | https://www.naturalearthdata.com/downloads/110m-physical-vectors/110m-ocean/ | December 2020 | Version 4.1.0 |

+Please note that a folder named `Data_processed` will be added in the workflow.

 ## Workflow